MarceAriel99/simil-photo/README.md

 - On the same note, if you're using the program in folders with large amounts of images, the clustering algorithm may not converge.
 You can change the parameters on the "Clustering" submenu to try to fix that.
 If the algorithm still doesn't converge try selecting a subfolder with less images.

 - Be VERY careful when using Ctrl + Z on the folder after using the program to delete a file.
-I'm not sure if this is a Windows bug, but doing Ctrl + Z could end up with you **LOSING ALL THE FILES ON THE FODLER**.
+I'm not sure if this is a Windows bug, but doing Ctrl + Z could end up with you **LOSING ALL THE FILES ON THE FOLDER**.
 You could maybe try to restore them by doing Ctrl + Y but success is not assured.

 ## Upgrade ideas
 - Exceptions system that is more transparent to the user.
 - Tkinter UI more scalable to other screen resolutions (It is currently optimized for 1920x1080)
 - Option to change the parameters of the Feature Extracting methods
-- Ooption to search in a group of folders
+- Option to search in a group of folders
 - Option to select and delete groups of images instead of doing it individually

 ## Disclaimer